Partygate follow-up report to detail attacks by Boris Johnson allies - ExBulletin

 In his resignation statement, the former Conservative leader called the investigation a kangaroo court akin to a witch hunt.

-Former culture secretary Nadine Dorries, one of Mr Johnson’s most vocal supporters, urged voters to oust Tory MPs who backed the committees’ report.
+Former UK Culture Secretary Nadine Dorries, one of Mr Johnson’s most vocal supporters, has urged voters to oust Tory MPs who backed the committees’ report.

 Any Conservative MP who votes for this report is fundamentally not a Conservative and will be held accountable to MPs and the public.
 Deselection could follow, she said on the day the reports were released.